Shopify/polaris/stylelint-polaris/README.md

 + font-size: var(--p-font-size-200);
 ```

 Flags use of custom properties with the private Polaris `--pc` prefix.
+Use the public [Polaris tokens](https://polaris.shopify.com/tokens/colors) instead.

 ```diff
 /* Don't */